This post shares 40 of our favorite inspirational quotes about raising teenagers.

 And there is driving, so much driving.
 Until they start driving on their own and you miss that time with them.

-Did I mention it was hard?
+Did I mention being the parent of a teenager was hard?

 So, we put together some of our favorite quotes about raising teens that you could use as inspiration when you need it most.